Logo

 Tip

 A domain with no MX records will fall back to the A record for email routing, or reject delivery entirely.
-Always verify both MX and A records when troubleshooting email delivery problems.
+Always verify both MX and A records when troubleshooting email delivery - use the DNS Lookup to check both record types in a single query.

 Recent MX record Lookup